Benna96/GameDevAcademy2023-Module2Asteroids/README.md

 # GameDevAcademy2023-Module2Asteroids
 A practice project for Game Dev Academy 2023. ⭐⭐⭐ version.
-A recreation od the classic Asteroids game.
+A recreation of the classic Asteroids game.

 Includes multiple levels and smooth screen wrapping.